pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 - A garden simulation
 - Thinking in objects
 - Creating a `class`
-- Creating a `new` object from a class
+- Creating `new` objects from a class
-- Creating more than one `new` object

 ---